The Fox and the Cat

-The Fox and the Cat (il Gatto e la Volpe) are a pair of fictional characters and antagonists of Italian writer Carlo Collodi's 1883 book Le avventure di Pinocchio (The Adventures of Pinocchio).
+The Fox and the Cat (il Gatto e la Volpe) are a pair of fictional characters and the main antagonists of Italian writer Carlo Collodi's 1883 book Le avventure di Pinocchio (The Adventures of Pinocchio).
 They are depicted as poor con artists who hoodwink Pinocchio and attempt to murder him.
 They pretend to be disabled: the Fox lame and the Cat blind.
 The Fox appears to be more intelligent than the Cat, who usually limits himself to repeating the Fox's words.